Role Atlas/Intelligence & Autonomy

 • Asset management for robots, operator stations, headsets, cameras, calibration targets, and lab equipment.

-Portfolio projects to prove ability
+Portfolio projects that prove ability

-Project 1: Robot log ingestion and replay pipeline
+Robot log ingestion and replay pipeline

 Build: a small robotics data pipeline that records a simulated robot session, stores the log with metadata, validates it, and lets a user replay or inspect the session.